 - Prepare or purchase pork ahead of time.
 You'll need approximately 4 cups of shredded or pulled pork (less if you choose to add shredded chicken in addition to the shredded pork).

-- Add shredded chicken.
-Chicken will take less time to cook when compared to bone-in pork shoulder (approximately 1 hour for bone-in skinless chicken thighs).
+- Add shredded chicken breasts or chicken thighs.
+Chicken takes less time to cook when compared to bone-in pork shoulder (approximately 40 minutes bone-in skinless chicken thighs).

 - If you're really short on time, you can even use shredded rotisserie chicken!